• Skip to main content

 Piping batter into cake pop maker cavities.

-• Close the lid and bake for 4 to 5 minutes (you can use a toothpick to check if it's ready).
+• Close the lid and bake for 4 to 5 minutes (you can use a toothpick to check if they're ready).
 When finished, unplug the unit and let it cool before wiping clean.
-If there is excess cake on the cake balls (which is common), simply remove it with a small knife.
+Let the cake balls cool.

 Baked cake balls in cake pop maker, wood background.

-• Mix the powdered sugar and the orange juice until smooth.
+• For the glaze, mix the powdered sugar and the orange juice together until smooth.

 Adding orange juice to icing sugar in a bowl.

-• Let the cake pops cool and roll them in the orange glaze to cover the top.
+• Roll the cake pops in the orange glaze to cover the top.
 Let them dry before inserting the treat sticks or serving them directly.

 Glazing cake pops and adding to serving tray on wood background.